You’ve done 10 MoRPh surveys along a subreach, but there’s no marker appearing on the MoRPh10 map! If this sounds familiar, this guide is for you.

 Let’s look at an example.
 The left map below shows individual modules for three MoRPh10s but the right only shows two markers.
 Something is wrong here, so let’s check the three rules:

-The most common cause of missing MoRPH10s is misspellings in the river, reach, and subreach names.
+The most common cause of missing MoRPH10s is misspellings in the river, reach, and subreach names, and project codes.
 You can check this by selecting Subreach name in the map inspector menu on the left:

 This map layer applies colour codes markers according to their fully qualified river, reach, and subreach names.
 Any inconsistencies in colouring within a group of 10 MoRPhs should become obvious.